weygoldt/labstarter/1_setup.md

 sudo apt remove <package-name>
 ```
 You might want to install your code editor of choice (e.g., nvim, emacs,
-visual studio code, pycharm, etc.).
+Visual Studio Code, PyCharm, etc.).
 In many cases, it might be already
 installed.

 ## Using Python with `pyenv`